 Flow data for the quarry sites are presented in Figure 3.1.
 Much of the flow data prior to 2003 were collected during or shortly following storm events and represents maximum flow values.
-Flow estimates in 2007 vary from 60 gpm to less than 1 gpm with most less than 10 gpm.
-The
+Recent flow estimates vary from 60 gpm to less than 1 gpm with most less than 10 gpm.
+The bowl-shaped geometry and low permeability of the quarry walls and floors tend to focus flow toward the entrance of the pits.